 Government-backed loan schemes in the context of the Covid-19 pandemic

-On this page we outline how we can help with complaints about the Coronavirus Business Interruption Loan Scheme (CBILS) and Bounce Back Loan Schemes (BBLS) that were established to help provide financial support to businesses in the context of the Covid-19 pandemic.
+On this page we outline how we can help with complaints about the Government-backed loan schemes set up to help provide financial support to businesses in the context of the Covid-19 pandemic.

 What are the Government-backed loan schemes?